ozgurozmen/IoD-Crypt/Dronecrypt_ARM/FourQ_ARM/README.md

 See instructions below to choose an implementation option and compile on one of the supported platforms.

-## Complementary crypto functions

-Random values are generated with `/dev/urandom` in the case of the 32-bit ARM implementation, and with the function `random_int()` in the case of the ARM Cortex-M4 implementation.

-The library includes an implementation of SHA-512 which is used by default by SchnorrQ signatures.

-Users can experiment with different options by replacing functions in the `random`, `FourQ_ARM/random` and `sha512` folders and applying the corresponding changes to the settings in [`FourQ.h`](FourQ.h).

 ## Instructions

 ### Building the library for ARMv6 or ARMv7